hadwi537/UniGuideOnline/README.md

 If your IP changes, you'll need to update the ssh address in the securtiy group for specified ec2 instance

 recompile

+## TODO:

+Bug: if don;t use a list for prerequistes, it crashes